-First of all we have to notice that the resistance is, for the first time, led not by claimants to the throne, but by religious leaders.
+First of all, we have to take note that the resistance is, for the first time, led not by claimants to the throne, but by religious leaders.
 More important is that the arguments in favor of removing the eagle are not political, but religious, even “halachic,” based on Jewish law.
 Indeed, ultimately, Herod’s adversaries are willing to give their lives for the sake of respecting the laws.
 No real expression of opposition to Rome can be found at any point in this story, so it seems that the importance of this incident for the future lies in its outlining the principles for creating opposition to the government.
-It turns out that the political aspect (who will be the ruler, the desire for independence) is not particularly significant, while factors related to religious observance may be more powerful, motivating more people to undertake more daring actions.
+It is arguable that the political aspect (who will be the ruler, the desire for independence) is not particularly significant, while factors related to observance of the religious laws may be more powerful, motivating more people to undertake more daring actions.
 The conclusion of the events in the days following Herod’s death, and the demand to appoint a high priest to be a kind of successor to the slain rebel leaders, reveals the connection between the political and the religious aspect.
 While this episode confirms the centrality of ideology in driving revolutions, as we will see later on, it appears that religious rather than political language is adopted by various rebel groups.

 Chapter 5: Transitions (4 BCE – 6 CE)

 Following Herod’s death, Jewish society in Palestine experienced a decade during which various elements struggled to attain power.
 Although all factions opposed the existing order, their conflicting motives prevented cooperation and revealed the ideological schisms and social divides among those resisting Rome.
 Goldstone explains that one of the conditions required for a successful revolution is the ability to form coalitions.
 The absence of this condition in the post-Herodian period helps explain why change was unattainable, despite many different parts of Jewish society desiring it.
-A close reading of Josephus on this subject (War II 39–79; Antiquities 17 250–298) reveals the depth of the divide among the groups that opposed the existing order.
-However, from Jewish sources dealing with these events (and a new reading of Josephus in light of those sources) it appears that in the Jewish collective memory, the uprising against Herod was perceived as the first revolt in Rome, and within a few years, this perception led to the formation of a new and extreme ideological basis for opposition to Rome.
+A close reading of Josephus on this subject (Wars II 39–79; Antiquities 17 250–298) reveals the depth of the divide among the groups that opposed the existing order.
+However, from Jewish sources dealing with these events (and a new reading of Josephus in light of those sources), it appears that in the Jewish collective memory, the uprising against Herod’s successors was perceived as the first revolt in Rome, and within a few years, this perception led to the formation of a new and extreme ideological basis for opposition to Rome.

 5.1 Transition of power and seeds of chaos.

 Immediately following Herod’s death, there were at least four factions opposing the transition of power to Archelaus, Herod’s son.

 5.1.1 Pilgrims from all over the country and from Judea gather in Jerusalem.
 Josephus does not say who was leading them or what their purpose was.
 In the course of the events, they imply that they are interested in restoring self-rule (τὴν πάτριον αὐτονομίαν [BJ 2:53]) or the freedom of the forefathers (ἐλευθερίαν τὴν πάτριον [Ant.
 17:267]).
 It is difficult to know whether this expresses a desire for freedom from Rome, freedom from the Herod’s rule, or something else.
-Nonetheless, I will focus on this matter because it represents a significant development in the ideological conception of the opponents of the existing situation.
+Nonetheless, I will focus on this matter because it represents a significant development in the ideological conception of the opponents of the existing regime.